AxisCommunications/acap-documentation/CONTRIBUTING.md

 For issues serving the local web page, see [TROUBLESHOOTING](./TROUBLESHOOTING.md).

-### Lint of code base
+### Lint of codebase

-A set of different linters test the code base and these must pass in order to get a pull request approved.
+A set of different linters test the codebase and these must pass in order to get a pull request approved.

 #### Linters in GitHub Action